-- Before creating a RAID set using Serial ATA hard disks, make sure that you have connected the Serial ATA signal cable and installed Serial ATA hard disk drives; otherwise, you cannot enter the JMicron RAID utility and SATA BIOS setup during POST. - If you intend to create a RAID configuration using this connector, set the J-Micron eSATA/PATA Controller Mode in the BIOS to [RAID].
-See section 4.5.3 Onboard Device Configuration for details. - When using hot-plug and NCQ, set the J-Micron eSATA/PATA Controller Mode in the BIOS to [AHCI].
-See section 4.5.3 Onboard Device Configuration for details. - Before creating a RAID set, refer to 5.4.4 JMicron® RAID Configuration or the manual bundled in the motherboard support DVD. - 14.
-USB 2.0 ports 3 and 4.
-These 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 15.
+- Before creating a RAID set using Serial ATA hard disks, make sure that you have connected the Serial ATA signal cables and installed Serial ATA hard disk drives; otherwise, you cannot enter the Marvell RAID utility and SATA setup during POST. - If you intend to create a RAID configuration using one of these connectors, set the Marvell SATA/PATA Controller item in the BIOS to [RAID Mode].
+See section 4.5.3 OnBoard Devices Configuration for details.

+- DO NOT insert different connectors to these ports. - DO NOT unplug the external Serial ATA box when a RAID 0 or RAID 1 is configured. - 14.
+USB 2.0 ports 1 and 2.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 15.
 Optical S/PDIF Out port.
 This port connects an external audio output device via an optical S/PDIF cable. - 16.
 USB 2.0 ports 5 and 6.
-These 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices.